camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/operate.md

 In the **Operation** dropdown list, select one of the supported operations: **Get by key** or **Search**.

-Please refer to the Operate [API documentation](https://docs.camunda.io/docs/apis-clients/operate-api/) for more details on the specific operations.
+Refer to the Operate [API documentation](https://docs.camunda.io/docs/apis-clients/operate-api/) for more details on the specific operations.

 :::note Unsupported operations
 The following API operations are currently not supported by the **Operate Connector**: